bottlerocket-os/bottlerocket/QUICKSTART-EKS.md

    | jq --raw-output '.[] | "[settings.kubernetes]\napi-server = \"" + .Endpoint + "\"\ncluster-certificate =\"" + .CertificateAuthority.Data + "\"\ncluster-name = \"bottlerocket\""' > userdata.toml
 ```

-This will save the TOML-formmated configuration data into a file named `userdata.toml`.
+This will save the TOML-formatted configuration data into a file named `userdata.toml`.
 This will be used at the end, in the instance launch command.

 #### Subnet info